 Provides instruction in the basics of conducting, including the fundamentals of music, reading, and theory; basic conducting patterns; score study and preparation; beneficial practice habits.
+Students may repeat this course for a maximum of 9 credits.

 MUP100S Applied Composition Lessons